-IN CASE OF AN EMERGENCY, CALL 911.
+IN CASE OF AN EMERGENCY, CALL OR TEXT 911.

 RESIDENCE HALL SAFETY

 Only invite people you know to your on-campus home.
 Don’t allow others to follow behind you to gain access to your building.
 Lock your room or apartment door when you leave.
 Do not prop open living wing or exterior doors.
 Get to know your neighbors and look out for one another.
 If you see or hear something harmful, tell your RA and call MSU Police at 517-355-2221.
-For emergencies, call 911.
+For emergencies, call or text 911.
 Secure your belongings in public spaces, including lounges and laundry rooms.

 All residence hall wings are locked 24 hours a day, seven days a week.
 A valid MSU ID card is required for access to living wings and elevators.
 All guests must be escorted by a resident for the duration of their stay.
 Residence hall room doors are equipped with viewers, and students are encouraged to keep their room door always locked.
 Do not prop open living wing or exterior doors.
 Only invite people you know to your on-campus home.
 Also make sure to be aware of your surroundings.
 Know your exits in case of an emergency.

 Residence halls are equipped with fire alarm systems, fire-rated doors and hard-wired smoke detectors.
 All halls have monthly drills and are inspected annually.
 The East Lansing Fire Department station on campus allows for quick responses.

 Bikes and mopeds must be registered with MSU Department of Police and Public Safety.
 Be sure to lock your vehicle and check on your transportation periodically while it's parked and secured on campus.

 Be sure you have a friend to walk with, or consider CATA’s Night Owl, which provides late night/early morning service between any two locations on MSU’s campus.